 - Using WordPress is a good first step as it features a large selection of great designs that are SEO-optimized out of the box.

 - Look for a quality theme.
 Something clean, simple, effective, pretty to look at and fast to load.
 Make sure your content is fast to load as that is another factor that contributes to people staying longer.
-See more advice on speeding up your site.

 - Google is expanding the use of mobile-friendliness as an important ranking signal so find something mobile friendly too.
 Consider activating the official WordPress plugin for Google’s Accelerated Mobile Pages to speed up your loading time on mobile devices.